Updated: June 14, 2018

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
+If this sounds like a case study on supply and demand, then you are correct.
 As you might assume, older air conditioners could more frequently experience leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only gone up due to scarcity.
+Prices have only increased due to scarcity.

 Recall that in order to obtain R22, you must be an EPA-certified technician.
-So, the average homeowner is unable to purchase a cylinder themselves.
-In addition, there are some strict regulations now on how refrigerant is reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+So, the average homeowner can’t purchase a cylinder themselves.
+Also, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, what does this mean for you?

 If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our experts come out to review your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade due to the increasing cost of taking care of an R22 air conditioner.
+This is why when our experts come out to review your unit we make sure to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?